 where $H_6\simeq C_2^2$, $H_{11}\simeq S_3$, $H_{17}\simeq S_4$, $H_{10}\simeq S_3$ and $H_{15}\simeq D_6$ (the rank of the both sides is $30+20+5=20+10+25=55$).
 We could not establish the isomorphism (\ref{eq59472}).
 However, as in Example \ref{ex52} (Algorithm \ref{Alg5}: Method I (2)), after adding $\bZ$ to the both sides of (\ref{eq59472}), we may confirm that the isomorphism

 holds (see Example \ref{exq6}).

-For the group $G\simeq S_5$ of the CARAT code $(5,946,4)$, Method III does not work well.
+For the group $G\simeq S_5$ of the CARAT ID $(5,946,4)$, Method III does not work well.
 We may obtain $[M_G]^{fl}=[F]$ with $F$ rank $17$ by {\tt FlabbyResolution(G).actionF}.
 Using {\tt PossibilityOfStablyPermutationF}, it turns out that the isomorphism

 may occur where $H_6\simeq C_2^2$, $H_9\simeq H_{11}\simeq S_3$, $H_{16}\simeq F_{20}$, $H_{17}\simeq S_4$, $H_{18}\simeq A_5$, $H_7\simeq C_4$, $H_{10}\simeq C_6$, $H_{14}\simeq A_4$ and $H_{15}\simeq D_6$ (the rank of the both sides is $30+20+20+6+2\times 5+2=30+20+10+10+1+17=88$).
 After some efforts, we see that the isomorphism (\ref{eq59464}) actually holds (see Example \ref{exq7} below).\\